Poreč: Languages

-Although though the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism, the statute of Poreč-Parenzo itself guarantees it.
+Although the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism, the statute of Poreč itself guarantees it.
 Consequently, Italian is an official language in the town, along with Croatian.

 Main sights

 The town plan still shows the ancient Roman Castrum structure.
 The main streets are Decumanus and Cardo Maximus, still preserved in their original forms.
 Marafor is a Roman square with two temples attached.
 One of them, erected in the first century AD, is dedicated to the Roman god Neptune; its dimensions are 30 by 11 m.

 A few houses from the Romanesque period have been preserved and beautiful Venetian Gothic palaces can be seen here.
 Originally a Gothic Franciscan church built in the 13th century, the 'Dieta Istriana' hall was remodeled in the Baroque style in the 18th century.

-The Euphrasian Basilica, rebuilt in the 6th century under the Byzantine Empire and bishop Euphrasius, is the most important historical site in Parenzo.
+The Euphrasian Basilica, rebuilt in the 6th century under the Byzantine Empire and bishop Euphrasius, is the most important historical site in Poreč.
 It is a protected World Heritage Site, so designated by UNESCO in 1997.

 Between the 12th and 19th centuries, the city had defensive walls, as the better-known Dubrovnik still does today.

 Porec also has one of the smallest streets in Europe the Ulica Stjepana Konzula Istranina.